lggg123/virtual-options-desk/DEPLOYMENT_READY.md

+You reached the start of the range
+Oct 6, 2025 at 5:31 PM
+Starting Container
+Warning: CrewAI not installed.
+Using mock analysis.
+INFO:     Started server process [1]
+INFO:     Waiting for application startup.
+INFO:     Application startup complete.
-# 🎉 Render Deployment - Ready to Deploy!
+INFO:     Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)# 🎉 Render Deployment - Ready to Deploy!

 ## ✅ What's Been Set Up